em2046/data-structure-0.2/docs/calcium.binaryheap.pop.md

 ## BinaryHeap.pop() method

-Removes the least element from the binary heap and returns it, or `undefined` if it is empty.
+Removes the smallest element from the binary heap and returns it, or `undefined` if it is empty.

 <b>Signature:</b>